Who was Yahya Sinwar, the Hamas leader Israel says it killed?

 Soon after, Hamas' leader in exile, Ismail Haniyeh, was killed while visiting Iran in an explosion that was blamed on Israel.
 Sinwar was then chosen to take his place as Hamas' top leader, though he was in hiding in Gaza.

-Palestinian militants who carried out the October 2023 attack killed mostly civilians, catching Israel’s military and intelligence establishment off guard and shattering the image of Israeli invincibility.
+Palestinian militants who carried out the October 2023 attack killed around 1,200 people, mostly civilians, and abducted around 250 others, catching Israel’s military and intelligence establishment off guard and shattering the image of Israeli invincibility.

 Israel's retaliation was crushing.
-The conflict has killed over 42,000 people, caused widespread destruction in the coastal region, and left hundreds of thousands of Palestinians homeless and many on the verge of starvation.
+The conflict has killed over 42,000 Palestinians, caused widespread destruction in Gaza, and left hundreds of thousands of people homeless and many on the verge of starvation.

 To Israelis, Sinwar was a nightmarish figure.
 The Israeli army’s chief spokesperson, Rear Adm.
 Daniel Hagari, called him a murderer “who proved to the whole world that Hamas is worse than ISIS,” referring to the Islamic State group.